rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03/README.md

 ```
 Let THRESHOLD be a fixed number.

-For each pixel CURRENT in the region:
+For each pixel CURRENT in the image:
 	If the intensity of CURRENT is less than (greater than) THRESHOLD,
 		then negate CURRENT.
 ```

 You may want to apply some technique other than negate in your method to achieve another effect instead.
-In your analysis, be sure to explain how you obtained your final threshold value and comparison operator (greater than, less than, e.g.).
 How does choosing a smaller (larger) value change the result of solarization?

 Over-exposed lilies.
 Solarized with threshold set for those pixels with intensity less than 128.